victorock/eos/docs/get_config.md

 supported over `network_cli` connections and must be configured to enter `enable` mode using `ansible_become`.

+The `get_config` function will also parse the device active configuration into a set of host facts during its execution.
+All of the parsed facts are stored in the ``arista_eos.config`` top level facts key.

 ## How to get the device configuration
 Retrieving the configuration from the device involves just calling the `get_config` function from the role.
 By default, the `get_config` role will